 learn how to resolve this problem.

 All dog owners should have a pet odor neutralizer on hand in case of accidents.
 There are many brands available at the pet store or online.
-These products are specifically designed to eliminate pet odors, and should be used each and every time Fido has an accident.
-Regular household cleaners don't eliminate the scent completely, so Fido may continue to go back and have accidents in the same area.
+These supplies are specifically designed to eliminate pet odors, and should be used each and every time your puppy has an accident.
+Regular household cleaners don't eliminate the scent completely, so your dog may continue to go back and have accidents in the same area.

 If the accident is on a delicate upholstery fabric or rug, start by using the product to do a test patch in an inconspicuous area to be sure that the product won't leave a stain.
 If you're afraid to clean up an accident on a valuable rug or piece of furniture yourself, time to call in the professionals... a rug and upholstery cleaning service should be able to do the cleanup without doing any damage.